Skip to content

 Collecting information in order to take the correct decisions

-Access to important and relevant information about your business contacts is crucial for several reasons, especially for the marketing team, the sales department and customer support teams.
+Access to important and relevant information about your business contacts is crucial for several reasons, especially for the marketing team, the sales department and the customer support teams.

 Sharing information between systems

-Another scenario where this type of integration can be highly beneficial, is when businesses invoice their clients.
+Another scenario where this type of integration can be highly beneficial is when businesses invoice their clients.
 A single integration can ensure the order is being created in several systems thus reducing repetitive manual work as well as making the process significantly smoother.

 Formatting of data